-And, the APTN videographer was like, really 1 -- kind of didn't know what to do with that.
-And, he's 2 like, "Well, I can assure you there are."
-And, it's like, 3 "Yes, there are.
+1 And, the APTN videographer was like, really 2 kind of didn't know what to do with that.
+And, he's 3 like, "Well, I can assure you there are."
+And, it's like, 4 "Yes, there are.
 Like, I'm one of them.
 Like, I know."
-4 "No, no, there's not."
-And, she argued with me, and she 5 6 continued to argue with me on the basis that she once knew a teacher that used to teach there, and she could quarantee 7 me that there were no Indigenous people in that community.
-8 9 It did not matter that I was from there, that my ancestral ties were there.
-It didn't matter what I knew or didn't 10 know, she was -- that was -- she wasn't having it any other 11 12 way.
-And, that was really harmful for me.
-I 13 laugh about it because it's kind of dumbfounding, but I 14 15 thought about it.
+5 "No, no, there's not."
+And, she argued with me, and she 6 continued to argue with me on the basis that she once knew 7 a teacher that used to teach there, and she could guarantee 8 me that there were no Indigenous people in that community.
+9 It did not matter that I was from there, that my ancestral 10 ties were there.
+It didn't matter what I knew or didn't 11 know, she was that was she wasn't having it any other 12 way.
+13 And, that was really harmful for me.
+I 14 laugh about it because it's kind of dumbfounding, but I 15 thought about it.
 And, what if that were a teenager?
-What if that were a child?
-What if that were one of the girls 16 17 that was just on that picture?
-What if that were one of those impressionable individuals who hadn't yet lived and 18 had enough life experience and privilege that I have 19 relative to most people in my communities?
-What if that 20 How would they have felt?
-Would they have 21 them and tell them they're not who they said they were?
+What 16 if that were a child?
+What if that were one of the girls 17 that was just on that picture?
+What if that were one of 18 those impressionable individuals who hadn't yet lived and 19 had enough life experience and privilege that I have 20 relative to most people in my communities?
+What if that 21 was them?
+How would they have felt?
+Would they have walked away angry that someone had the audacity to look at them and tell them they're not who they said they were?

 No, they probably would have walked away questioning, is this who I am?
-How come she don't believe walked away angry that someone had the audacity to look at
+How come she don't believe